Rádio Clube Português

-História
+History

 Rádio Clube Português, founded in 1931, was the result of the growth of Rádio Clube da Costa do Sol, CT1DY, owned by Jorge Botelho Moniz, an official at the Portuguese Army, who was part of the events of May 28, 1926 which led to the creation of the New State.

 During the New State, RCP was a reference station.
 It was given exemption status from the authorities in 1937 to broadcast radio advertisements, which had been outlawed by other radio stations a few years earlier.
 In 1953, it required authorization to operate a network of television stations, which gave birth to Radiotelevisão Portuguesa (RTP).
 RCP was RTP's largest shareholder after the Portuguese state.
-In 1954, RCP was the first in Portugal to broadcast using frequency modulation, and in the next year, the first medium wave transmitter with power higher than 50 KW was activated in Miramar, Vila Nova de Gaia, o primeiro emissor de ondas médias de potência superior a 50 KW.
+In 1954, RCP was the first in Portugal to broadcast using frequency modulation, and in the next year, the first medium wave transmitter with power higher than 50 KW was activated in Miramar, Vila Nova de Gaia.

 In early 1960, the move of Rádio Clube Português' main facilities from Parede (Cascais) to Lisbon led to profound changes in its operation.
 The decision was up to Alberto Lima Bastos, one of its founders.
 The main reasons were Lisbon being the center of Portugal's economy and the increase of Parede's urbanization, more than twenty kilometers from the capital, threatening the quality of its broadcasts.

-The first communication from Movimento das Forças Armadas, broadcast on the early hours of April 25, 1974, was made at the microphones of the station, and in the outcome of the Carnation Revolution, the station adopted the motto "Emissora da Liberdade" (The Freedom Station).
+The first communication from Movimento das Forças Armadas, broadcast on the early hours of April 25, 1974, was made at the microphones of the station, and in the outcome of the Carnation Revolution, the station adopted the motto Emissora da Liberdade (The Freedom Station).

 RCP was nationalized in December 1975, becoming the third and fourth networks of RDP.
 Programa 3 was the commercial station with regional opt-outs using its former AM network and Programa 4 used its former FM network.
 Its frequencies in March 1979 started airing RDP Rádio Comercial.

 Meanwhile, in the late 80s, Correio da Manhã Rádio, owned by Grupo Presslivre (Correio da Manhã), begins its operations in the Southern Regional Network it was granted the rights to operate.